 We staggered round the corner and towards a two-storey building.
 The heavy wooden door creaked open to reveal an elated Nepalese man who welcomed us in.
 Despite being just off the main path, the place was almost empty.
 I felt it was a testament to the modern expectation of convenience at all costs, which I had certainly been guilty of during the trip.

 Pheriche to Namche Bazaar

 Downhill from Pheriche the next day, we eventually rejoined the path we had taken on the way up, halfway between Tengboche and Dingboche.
 We retraced our steps through the rolling valleys for miles and miles, ‘we must be approaching Namche,’ I thought, as I rounded yet another similar looking corner on the trail.

-The dusty path curved behind a large rockface which I knew led to a view of Namche.
+The path curved behind a large rockface which I knew led to a view of Namche.
 But no. Another serpentine trail and another rockface a few hundred yards distant.
 I felt like I had walked into an infinite loop.
 I had pushed away from the pack yet again and not a soul was in view.
 Maybe I had wandered through a wormhole into some form of purgatory.
 The same corner appeared around three or four more times before a tree-lined hill emerged.
-I saw a herd of distant Yaks sauntering ahead.
-Cresting the hill, the Shangri-La of my destination emerged.
+I saw a herd of distant Yaks ahead.
+Cresting the hill, my destination emerged.

 That night we decided to celebrate and crack open a beer to toast the adventure.
 Alcohol affects you much more quickly at this altitude and my head was soon swimming.